forensenellanebbia/wechat/README.md

  - export WeChat chats in HTML format using the UFED Physical Analyzer software ("Export to HTML" option)

 What the script does:
- - this script converts AUD audio files to WAV files so that they can be played
+ - this script converts AUD audio files to WAV files
  - it then modifies each HTML report by replacing the string ".aud" with ".wav"